Connect with us

 Yet, there are simple solutions to these issues, such as fucking paying attention to what your children are doing and not allowing random purchases without your knowledge.

 Nothing was purchased without my direct input, as even if accounts were attached to a payment method, they required a password that wasn’t shared or at least permission.
-Otherwise, the phone would be confiscated and that’s that.
-The point is, fucking pay attention.

 Now, back to my thing

-Township mobile game
+township mobile game

-I started playing Township because my daughter started playing it and it’s something we can enjoy together, and since she cannot make purchases within the game (which it frequently encourages the user to do in order to advance), we also get the shared experience of a massive amount of patience.
+Since she cannot make purchases within the game (which frequently encourages the user to do so to advance), we also get the shared experience of a massive amount of patience.

-Once you reach a certain level in the game, you can join player co-operatives and share goods.
 We’re in our own private co-op called “Val Kilmer’s Hair” (my town is called “Batman Pants”) and have spent a good amount of time trading goods.

-The game is about time and product management, there are critical thinking and analytical aspects to it.
-Sure, many players definitely spend real money in order to advance quicker, but I guarantee they’ll get bored much faster and move on to the next game.
+Sure, many players definitely spend real money to advance quicker, but I guarantee they’ll get bored much faster and move on to the next game.

-So we’ve opted for patience as the key to our enjoyment of Township.
-Producing items takes time and while that is happening, we go do something else.
 I pick up the tablet (I refuse to install mobile games on my phone to avoid constant mobile gaming) every couple of hours and play for a couple of minutes.

 It’s a nice, mild break from the overwhelming anxiety of writing and shit-posting on Twitter all day.